magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/lucas-chen.md

 # teacher portrait
 image: "images/teachers/lucas-chen-2023.jpg"
 # course
-course: "A Lightning Course on Scratch"
+course: "A Lightning Course in Scratch"
 # biography
 bio: "13 years old, attends Ridgely Middle School, does archery, part of the Chess and Cubing Club at my school.
 Started using Scratch at 9 years old, I've made over 30 games on Scratch, I've shared my games on Youtube."